 City of Walls to Port of Escape

-At the end of World War II, 1,108 Jews were left in Genoa.
-The port became a transit center for various groups of Jewish emigrants who came mainly from Eastern Europe and were heading for Israel.
+At the end of World War II, only 1,108 Jews were left in Genoa.
+The port became a transit center again, this time for various groups of Jewish emigrants, mainly from Eastern Europe, who were heading for Israel.
 In early 2000s the community numbered a few hundred, operating a synagogue and a Jewish school.
-Our tour will cover many aspects of Genoa’s remarkable Jewish history and explore in depth the rescue efforts coordinated from here during the darkest days of the war!
+Our tour will cover the many aspects of Genoa’s remarkable Jewish history, and do an in-depth exploration of the rescue efforts coordinated from here during the darkest days of the war!

 Contact us today and we'll customize a tour to suit your wishes!